superRaytin/image-clipper/README.md

 Electron & NW.js provide a mixture of Node.js and Browser, image-clipper just right using the Browser's native ability of Canvas and the Node's ability of File I/O, no longer needed the Canvas implementation libraries.
 Moreover, image-clipper use native Canvas APIs to process images, so there is no need to install any other image processing libraries too.

-Your desktop application will remain more stable and lightweight and your user will be peach of mind.
+Your desktop application will remain more stable and lightweight and your user will be peace of mind.

 ## Basic usage in the truly Browser